 As many as 75% of business leaders cite growth as the key value they derive from data analytics.2 You need a channel engagement program that delivers a complete integrated picture of your channel business to gain competitive advantage, boost business performance and grow revenue.
 How do you gain that much-needed channel visibility?

 It is possible to acquire the same level of valuable market knowledge from the channel, that you would normally get from a direct sales force.
 Your channel engagement program should include surveys that provide rich information on your competition, how and why sales are won or lost, and identify areas for go-to-market improvement.
 Surveys should not be used solely to check the pulse and effectiveness of your channel engagement program, they should also be used to gather the data you need to better sell and position your product.
-To learn more about the importance of surveys, read our blog on conducting frequent channel check-ups.
+To learn more about the importance of surveys, read our blog here.

 Your channel engagement program should give you the tools to develop relationships directly with channel sales reps through a centralized engagement platform, so you can gather the real-time data you need to drive higher performance and reduce risk.
 Having a program specific participant support center along with social media and targeted communication are effective ways to optimize this.